You are here

 The head of the responsibility center or a current RC Administrator can request that a RC Administrator be added or removed.
 To request a change, complete and submit an Account Administrator Change Request Form.
 This form can also be used to designate individuals who will manage RC groups.

 No more than two RC Administrators can be designated for a given responsibility center without additional justification.
-If more than two RC Administrators are needed, a written request explaining the need must be submitted to the CIO's Office (728 CL).
+If more than two RC Administrators are needed, a written request explaining the need must be submitted as a help request online to the attention of the Chief Information Security Officer.
 This request can only be made by the head of the responsibility center.
-Once the request is reviewed and approved, an Account Administrator Change Request Form will need to be submitted for the additional RC administrator.
+Once the request is reviewed and approved, an Account Administrator Change Request Form will need to be submitted for the additional RC Administrator.

 Help for Administrator

-Responsibility Center Account Administrators have access to the ‘RC Administrators' Community in my.pitt.edu to assist with their duties.
-To view this community, log in to My Pitt (my.pitt.edu) and select RC Administrators from the My Resources menu.
+Responsibility Center Account Administrators have access to the ‘RC Administrators' SharePoint site to assist with their duties.